xxiz/CPSC-2600-Project/README.md

 >  **NOTE**: As I only had around two weeks to complete this project, there is no authentication implemented.
 This means that anyone can access and view your webhook/ntfy urls.
 So it is strongly advised that you do not use your personal webhook/ntfy urls.
 Or run your own instance of SalesScout.

 ## Overview

+### Demo
+You can find a live demonstration of this project at [https://a7.wtf/p/salesscout](https://a7.wtf/p/salesscout).
+The frontend is hosted on Vercel with the backend being hosted on my server which is then being proxied through Cloudflare.

+### Features
+- [x] Discord Webhook Notifications
+- [x] Filter Only Highly Upvoted Deals
+- [ ] Deal Lookup by Title
+- [x] Trending Deals (over 2d)